PeterMarshall29/book1/_sources/jupyternotebooks/initialisation.md

 It is recommended that list initialisation is used for anything more complicated that a simple variable - even though not having the {term}`assignment operator` `=` may be a little disconcerting at first.

 {term}`list-initialisation` does not permit {term}`narrowing` conversion.
-A narrowing (conversion) occurs when a value is converted from one type to another and the new type is not big enough to represent all possible values of the original type; leading to data loss or undefined behaviours.
+A narrowing (conversion) occurs when a value is converted from one type to another and the new type is not big enough to represent all possible values of the original type: leading to data loss or undefined behaviours.

 List-initialisation ensures that: